DataDog/integrations-extras/invary_runtime_integrity/README.md

 ## Overview

 Invary validates the Runtime Integrity of operating systems and detects rootkits that can deceive other systems.
-This integration comes with a pre-built dashboard to visualize your Runtime Integrity, providing confidence in your runtime security or spotlighting endpoints that lack integrity and may be compromised.
+This integration comes with an out-of-the-box dashboard that visualizes your Runtime Integrity, providing confidence in your runtime security or spotlighting endpoints that lack integrity and may be compromised.
 The Invary dashboard also provides insights into your operating system inventory at runtime, including distributions and kernel versions in use.

-This integration utilizes the [Invary API][1].
+This integration uses the [Invary API][1].

 ## Setup